tobynboudreaux/Project1-GuitarStore-TNB/README.md

 Home page
 Landing Component

+"/login"
+Login page
+Allows users to login as an employee or administrator

+"/signup"
+SignUp page
+Allows users to sign up to be an employee of the company

 "/products"
-Shows all products in the database, allows CRUD
-Can use the dropdowns to view products by brand/department Products Component
+Shows all products in the database, allows all CRUD actions Can use the dropdowns to view products by brand/department Products Component